wh0/wh0.github.io/_posts/2026-04-01-github-sub.md

 So each nested `<sub>` makes the text smaller and moves it down an amount relative to its new size.

-You'd recognize this as a geometric series, which converges to a total of 0.75em downward, which is 10.5px at the 14 px comment text size.
+You'd recognize this as a geometric series, which converges to a total of 0.75em downward, which is 10.5px at the 14px comment text size.

 Here's this following snippet rendered: